rsinghlab/ML_epigenetic_features_glioblastoma/README.md

 ![script argument arrangement](assets/script_usage_image.jpeg)

-A) The script's path and filename.\n
+A) The script's path and filename.

 B) The first data file's path and filename.
 This script creates the model's training and validation (or training only) sets from this file.